 Note that Covered Persons with certain specializations, such as brokers and other professionals, may be subject to additional industry laws, rules, and regulations imposed by governmental entities, self-regulatory organizations, or professional bodies that regulate the licensing, business activities, and related conduct of such persons, including ethical and professional practices and prohibitions.
 Nothing contained in this Code is intended to supersede any such laws, rules, and regulations.
-The Company expects all Covered Persons to comply with all applicable industry laws, rules, and regulations.
+The Company expects all Covered Persons to comply with all applicable industry laws, rules, and regulations, vendor codes of conduct, and other applicable codes of conduct or policies.